AlexLinov/BinChecker/README.md

 This project contains a C program designed to check the permissions of binaries associated with running Windows services, focusing specifically on identifying executables where `BUILTIN\Users` have `F` (Full Control) permissions.
 Other scripts such as PowerUp can provide this identification but I figured why not utilize native commands and not trigger AV.
 Tested on Windows 11 w/ current Defender.

+Added functionality to search for directories with write access

 ![image](https://github.com/AlexLinov/BinChecker/assets/74632540/f8704467-056f-4535-b742-75ee1c9141b6)